 - Does not say single words by 16 months

 - Does not say two-word phrases on his or her own by 24 months

 - Has any loss of any language or social skill at any age

 Any of these five “red flags” does not mean your child has autism.
-But because the symptoms of the disorder vary so much, a child showing these behaviors should have further evaluations by a multidisciplinary team.
-This team may include a neurologist, psychologist, developmental pediatrician, speech/language therapist, learning consultant or other professionals knowledgeable about autism.
+But because the disorder’s symptoms vary so widely, a child showing these behaviors should be evaluated by a multidisciplinary team.
+This team might include a neurologist, psychologist, developmental pediatrician, speech/language therapist, learning consultant or other professionals who are knowledgeable about autism.

 For more information, visit the CDC’s “Learn the Signs.
 Act Early” program.